How to claim a business on Google – Why should I?

 - Keep your NAP (Name, Address, Phone) data consistent everywhere.
 Everywhere.
 This includes not only your Google My Business listing, but also any review sites, social channels, and business directories your company is listed on.
 Consistent business information proves to Google that your company is legit; if your NAP even slightly varies from site to site, your search ranking is negatively impacted.
 Maintaining a consistent NAP everywhere might sound impossible, but Birdeye lets you fix all missing or inaccurate listings across 70+ sites in real-time, from one place.

 - Enhance your Google My Business listing.
 While your NAP is crucial, it’s just the foundation of a great listing.
 Google ranks listings based on hundreds of factors, but high on the list is relevance.
-Enhanced content — such as photos, hours of operation, menus, links to company pages, customer reviews, and more — increases the relevance of your listing, leading to higher search ranking.
-Adding this detailed information also increases conversion rates once customers find their way to your page, since they can easily learn everything they need to know about your business in one place.
+Enhanced content — such as photos, hours of operation, menus, links to company pages, customer reviews, and more — increases the relevance of your listing, leading to a higher search ranking.
+Adding this detailed information also increases conversion rates once customers find their way to your page since they can easily learn everything they need to know about your business in one place.

 - Manage your online reviews.
 Reviews on Google and other third-party sites play a huge role in your local search ranking.
-Of course you want lots of 5-star reviews, but ratings aren’t the only factor Google cares about.
-Google takes into account a variety of “review signals”, including review volume, recency of reviews, and variety of review sites.
+Of course, you want lots of 5-star reviews, but ratings aren’t the only factor Google cares about.
+Google takes into account a variety of “review signals”, including review volume, recency of reviews, and a variety of review sites.
 Simply getting new reviews isn’t enough: managing and responding to them boosts engagement and proves to existing and potential customers that you value their feedback and care about their satisfaction.
 Properly managing your reviews can minimize the damage of any negative feedback you receive, driving increased buyer confidence and consumer trust.

 Google My Business (GMB) is a free business listing that businesses can use to manage their company details across Google Search and Google Maps.
 Find out how to create a new Google MyBusiness listing or claim one currently in use so that you can ensure correct details in the Google local 3-pack and improve local search.
 Whether you like it or not, chances are someone (or some robot) has created an online profile for your business on one of the many – if not all – review-based sites.
 Try as we might, it seems like escaping representation on the internet in one way or another is impossible.

-Google Maps can be an important tool for your website, helping clients find your place of business, providing directions, reviews, and links to your website.
+Google Maps can be an important tool for your website, helping clients find your place of business, and providing directions, reviews, and links to your website.
 Many times the Yellow Pages has already submitted your business to Google maps so you have a listing, but the information on your listing may be incomplete or not accurate.